Tour de France 2026 sprinters guide: who can win green?

 The 2026 route suits a sprinter who can do three things: win flat sprints, survive hard terrain and keep scoring at intermediates.

-That points towards Milan and Philipsen first.
-Milan has the power and recent points-classification profile.
-Philipsen has the Tour craft and lead-out structure.
-Merlier may be the fastest on a perfect flat finish, but green asks for more than peak speed.
-Girmay and De Lie become more dangerous if the hilly and reduced sprint days carry enough points to pull them closer.
+That points towards Mads Pedersen and Jasper Philipsen first, but for different reasons.
+Pedersen has the durability and all-round points profile to score beyond the pure bunch sprints.
+Philipsen has the Tour craft, lead-out support and proven ability to win on the biggest sprint stages.
+Tim Merlier may be the fastest on a perfect flat finish, but green asks for more than peak speed.
+Biniam Girmay and Arnaud De Lie become more dangerous if the hilly and reduced sprint days carry enough points to pull them closer.

 The expected two-intermediate-sprint format could also make the race more aggressive.
 If teams send riders into breakaways to deny points, the sprint squads may need to chase earlier than usual.
 If sprinters contest both intermediate sprints and the finish, fatigue could build quickly.
 That may favour the most durable fast men rather than the purest top-speed specialists.